 Still popular with British buyers, Central France is said particularly to offer la vraie France, or, the real France, to those looking for an authentic French lifestyle.
+Regions like the Auvergne are still extremely popular, offering a comfortable climate, low property prices and friendly local communities with lots of possibilities for outdoor activities.
 If you’re considering where to buy in France and are looking for a particularly quiet region, this could be it.

 The favourable climate here makes it equally popular for holiday homes among the French and expats, particularly in Poitou-Charentes and Pays-De-La-Loire.
 The hot summers are made comfortable by breezes coming from the Atlantic.